campbellhealy/Python/Change filename & Modified DTS/README.md

-### Comments in the code should be enough to get on
+### Comments are in the code should be enough to understand what I have been doing

+####  Install this
 pip install filedate

-#### Folder Structure
+#### Folder Structure -

 python files
-archive folder containing some test csv and text files with a subfolder with files that should not be affected.
+- archive folder containing some test csv and text files
+- -  subfolder with files that should not be affected.